coding-laura/coding-laura.github.io/about.md

 ![That GNP life.](/features/round_prof2.png)

-Hi!
-I'm Laura, network engineer by trade and eclectic by birth.
+HOLA!
+I'm Laura - network engineer by trade and eclectic by birth.

 I want to use this little corner on the internet to share some of my interactions with tech and maybe a few life things I find inspiring.